jennherrarte/javascript-algorithms/algorithm_design_manual_book/notes.md

 - Graphs – which represent relationships between arbitrary pairs of objects.
 Graphs are likely the object in question whenever you seek a “network,” “circuit,” “web,” or “relationship” <br>
 - Points – which represent locations in some geometric space.
 For example, the locations of McDonald’s restaurants can be described by points on a map/plane.
 Points are likely the object in question whenever your problems work on “sites,” “positions,” “data records,” or “locations.”<br>
 - Polygons – which represent regions in some geometric spaces.
 For example, the borders of a country can be described by a polygon on a map/plane.
 Polygons and polyhedra are likely the object in question whenever you are working on “shapes,” “regions,” “configurations,” or “boundaries”<br>
 - Strings – which represent sequences of characters or patterns.
 For example, the names of students in a class can be represented by strings.
-Strings are likely the object in question whenever you are dealing with “text,” “charac- ters,” “patterns,” or “labels”
+Strings are likely the object in question whenever you are dealing with “text,” “characters,” “patterns,” or “labels”

 - The act of modeling reduces your application to one of a small number of existing problems and structures
 - Such a process is inherently constraining, and certain details might not fit easily into the given target problem